VincentChalnot/keres/MINIMAX_SECURITY.md

 # Security Summary - Minimax AI Engine Implementation

 ## Overview
-This document provides a security analysis of the Minimax AI engine implementation added to the Arx game engine.
+This document provides a security analysis of the Minimax AI engine implementation added to the Keres game engine.

 ## Security Review Results